rasterio/rasterio/README.rst

 versions of pip.
 If you don't want these wheels and want to install from a source distribution, run ``pip install rasterio --no-use-wheel`` instead.

+The included GDAL library is fairly minimal, providing only the format drivers that ship with GDAL and are enabled by default.
+To get access to more formats, you must build from a source distribution (see below).

 Binary wheels for other operating systems will be available in a future release.